This is a chapter from 'A Tribute to the Round', a short book on the Bob Graham Round, written for charity and available here

 These factors operate in a vicious circle.
 Heavy footfall thins vegetation, which struggles to grow back at high altitude.
 Vegetation crumbles down to mix with the soil which, then uncovered, is exposed to rain.
 Water mixed with sediment cascades down the slope, dislodging ever further material.
 After the rain, the trod or path is more exposed to footfall, which leads to further damage when rain next comes.
 Sometimes the bedrock itself is exposed.
 On the face of it, this is unproblematic as it erodes very slowly.
 The problem lies, again, with rain.
 When slippery, most walkers and runners avoid it and look for lines over nearby vegetation, prompting erosion in other places.

 It is an inevitable and visible fact that some of the Bob Graham lines are now suffering from erosion.
 But this statement cannot be left without appropriate context.
-First, the Bob Graham Round is a very small proportion of the feet that tread the fells; over 19 million non-BGR visitors come to the Lake District each year.
-Second, it is not just contenders and their supporters who use some of the BGR lines.
+First, the Bob Graham Round is a very small proportion of the feet that tread the fells; over 15 million non-BGR visitors come to the Lake District each year.
+Second, it is far from just contenders and their supporters who use some of the BGR lines.
 Third, there are many other Lake District routes which are under similar – and very often far greater – pressure.

 On the other hand, the concentration of footfall is highly correlated with erosion and the folk of the round tend to want to put their feet in very specific places.
 Of these places, some are hardly visited by tourists: aside from completing the round, there is little cause to find people wading through Candleseaves, seeking out the higher top of Thunacar or cursing Yewbarrow’s eastern slopes.